ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 ---
 layout: ballerina-persist-documentation-left-nav-pages-swanlake
-title: Persist Client API
+title: Type-safe client API
-description: The sections give details on the generated Persist Client API.
+description: The sections give details on the generated Client API.
-keywords: ballerina, programming language, ballerina packages, persist, persist client, persist client api
+keywords: ballerina, programming language, ballerina packages, persist, type-safe client API
 permalink: /learn/ballerina-persist/persist-client-api/
 active: persist_client_api
-intro: Persist client is used to perform CRUD operations on the data source.
+intro: The generated client API is used to perform CRUD operations on the data source.
 Each entity type will have five resource methods for each operation.
 The resource methods are get, get(get by identity), post, put, and delete.
-Persist CLI tool will generate the derived Entity Types and the Clients from the model definition.
+The CLI tool will generate the derived Entity Types and the Clients from the model definition.
 redirect_from:
 - /learn/ballerina-persist/persist-client-api
 ---